Romanesque architecture in Spain: Triforia

-A triforium is a gallery with arches running along the top of the lower naves of a church, below the large windows of the main nave.
-It sometimes surrounds the apse at the same height.
+A triforium is a gallery with arches running along the top of the lower naves of a church, below the large windows of the main nave and it sometimes surrounds the apse at the same height.
 Its origin was purely cosmetic, since if the nave was too high there was a heavy space between the ceiling windows and the supporting arches of the lower lateral naves.
 At first the arch of the triforium was not set, but it was then thought that it could be used to provide light and ventilation, while leaving a passage for building services and surveillance.
 This construction could be done because the aisles are always pushed into the central nave, thus leaving a usable hole of the same depth as the width of the aisle.
 This element had its true development in the Gothic era.
-In Spanish Romanesque architecture triforia are scarce because the bare wall was usually left in their place or a blind arcade was built.
+In Spanish Romanesque architecture triforia are scarce because the bare wall was usually left in their place, or a blind arcade was built.

-A good example of a triforium is the Santiago de Compostela cathedral.
-The aisles of this temple has two floors and the triforium occupies the entire second, covering the entire building and lining the outside by a series of windows that provide light and interior arches.
-Another example is in the Lugo Cathedral, although in this case it runs along all the walls.
-In San Vicente de Ávila the triforium is a dark gallery that does not provide light from outside.
+An example of a triforium is in the Santiago de Compostela cathedral where the aisle of the cathedral has two floors and the triforium occupies the entire second, covering the entire building and lining the outside by a series of windows that provide light and interior arches.
+Another example is in the Lugo Cathedral, where it runs along all the walls.
+Lastly in San Vicente de Ávila the triforium is a dark gallery that does not provide light from outside.
 In some pilgrimage churches the triforium was at times used as an area for overnight accommodation for pilgrims.

 Porticos and galleries

 The portico is a space originally designed for preventing inclement weather.
 It was constructed in both rural and city churches, in front of the main door to protect it.
-In most cases they were made with a wooden structure that stood the test of time, but in many cases the construction was in stone resulting in galleries of great development, which in some cases were true works of art.
+In most cases they were made with a wooden structure that stood the test of time, but in most cases the construction was in stone resulting in galleries of great development, which were true works of art.
 The porticos were reminiscent of the narthex of the Latin basilicas.
-It formed an advanced body over the central part of the main façade and if this façade had towers then it occupied the space between them, as in the Portico of Glory in Santiago de Compostela cathedral.
+It formed an advanced body over the central part of the main façade and if this façade had towers, then it occupied the space between them, as in the Portico of Glory in Santiago de Compostela cathedral.
 At other times it occupied the entire front, forming a covered space that was called a "Galilee".

 Rose windows

 Rose windows are circular windows made of stone, whose origin is in the Roman oculus of the basilicas.
 In Spain these rose windows were employed from the eleventh century.
-Throughout the Romanesque, rose windows became important and increased in size, culminating in the Gothic era, which produced some of the most beautiful and spectacular specimens.
+Throughout the Romanesque, rose windows became important and increased in size, culminating in the Gothic era.